oVirt/ovirt-site/source/feature/select-network-for-gluster.html.md

 ### Change network used by brick

 1. Provide an edit brick - where user can pick an IP address.
-This will call the "replace-brick commit force". **Disruption in service may occur as the brick process will be restarted**
+This will call the "replace-brick commit force". **Disruption in service may occur for distributed volumes as the brick process will be restarted.
+For replicated volumes, there might be a performance degradation.**

 ![](Edit brick.png "Edit brick.png")